Who I Am & What I Do

 I am a skilled criminal defence lawyer.
 I have the right balance of life experience and formal schooling to be realistic about the real problems people face and ways to solve them.
 I am aware of how quickly life gets complicated, and I know how to bring a client's reality before the court in a meaningful way.

-I represent Tenants at the Landlord and Tenant Board, providing free legal advice to Tenants who do not have their own lawyer or paralegal through a contract with Legal Assistance Windsor (LAW).
-I also act as private counsel for people before the Landlord & Tenant Board.
+I act as Tenant Duty Counsel at the Landlord and Tenant Board, providing free legal advice to Tenants who do not have their own lawyer or paralegal.
+This work is possible through a contract with Legal Assistance Windsor (LAW), coordinated by the Advocacy Centre for Tenants Ontario and partly-funded by Legal Aid Ontario (LAO).
+I also act as private counsel for Tenants or Landlords before the Landlord & Tenant Board in limited situations.

 I advocate for social and legal progress for queer rights; how sexual assault cases are handled by the police and criminal law system; and the dismantling of racism across our legal systems.
 I also help people who are reporting domestic violence and sexual assault -- women, trans people, and men alike -- to make statements, access services, explain processes, and handle follow-up with the police and Crown.